thetek42/empower/README.md

 # empower

-Empower is a collection of single-header libraries for C that empowers you to write C applications faster and with more joy.
+Empower is a collection of header-only libraries for C that empower you to write applications faster and with more joy.

 ## Modules